eni6ma/DOCKER-DEV/workspace/README.md

-# Your workspace goes here
+# Your workspace

+This directory will be mounted into the Docker container at /home/developer/workspace